 Site type Potential (pilot site) Nature of the venue A small open space park for informal use.
-It is secluded and ideal for small functions Suitability Minor community events, car displays, very suitable for corporate and private functions, large family gatherings and private BBQs Suggested capacity 3,000 (at any one time) Event size Most suited to minor events Precinct specific criteria a Operating hours Sundays - Thursdays: Close 11:59pm.
-Fridays and Saturdays: Close 1.00am the following day Sundays that precede a Monday public holiday: Close 1.00am the Monday morning.
+It is secluded and ideal for small functions Suitability Small to medium community events, car displays, very suitable for corporate and private functions, large family gatherings and private BBQs Suggested capacity 3,000 Event size Medium and small Precinct specific criteria a Operating hours Sundays - Thursdays: Close 11:59pm.
+Fridays and Saturdays: Close 1.00am the following day.
+Sundays that precede a Monday public holiday: Close 1.00am the Monday morning.
 Open 11.00am daily for alcohol trade.
 Events can commence from 7.00am.
-Shared use considerations This site runs off Morphett Street at the bridge It has limited vehicle access It is situated behind the North Terrace medical precinct and can be viewed from the New Royal Adelaide Hospital therefore noise limitations will apply Used for informal recreation and BBQs Ensure public access to pedestrian and cycle paths to the maximum extent possible Riverside Rowing Club, Pulteney Grammar School Rowing Club and the Adelaide Convention Centre may be notified, depending on the size of event Park Lands criteria Site restrictions Historic contamination may restrict pegging depths Access into the space is limited due to being bordered by both a railway line and the River Torrens The site has weight restrictions It is along the River Torrens and in the same area as two rowing clubs Amplified sound considerations This park is located close to the Royal Adelaide Hospital, and amplified sound from events should consider impacts upon patients.
+Shared use considerations This site runs off Morphett Street at the bridge It has limited vehicle access It is situated behind the North Terrace medical precinct and can be viewed from the New Royal Adelaide Hospital therefore noise limitations will apply Used for informal recreation and BBQs Ensure public access to pedestrian and cycle paths to the maximum extent possible Riverside Rowing Club, Pulteney Grammar School Rowing Club and the Adelaide Convention Centre may be notified, depending on the size of event Park Lands criteria Site restrictions Historic contamination may restrict pegging depths Park is a sloped site Access into the space is limited due to being bordered by both a railway line and the River Torrens The site has weight restrictions It is along the River Torrens and in the same area as two rowing clubs Amplified sound considerations This park is located close to the Royal Adelaide Hospital, and amplified sound from events should consider impacts upon patients.
 Due to its proximity, generally events with significant levels of amplified are discouraged.
 Refer to recommended stage positioning on map.
-Site features (see map f for power, water and sewer points) Click here to access the e City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Some tree shade Toilets No public toilets available.
+Site features (see map f for power, water and sewer points) Shade Some tree shade Toilets No public toilets available.
 Amenities Two BBQs, and bench seating Lighting Some solar powered lighting Bike parking No bike parking available near the site Access Accessible parking No on-street accessible car parking available.
-Paid accessible parking can be found in the private Riverbank and North Terrace car parks as part of the Convention Centre complex.
+Paid accessible parking can be found in the private Riverbank and North Terrace carparks as part of the Convention Centre complex.

-Map 24: Edwards Park (Park 23)
+Map 27: Edwards Park (Park 23)